NETWAYS/foreman-training/provisioning/03_pxe.md

 * If a student did not pause the system, he has to add the NIC as Boot media and change the boot order, shutdown the machine and start it up again later
+* CentOS will require 1.5 GB at least

 ~~~ENDSECTION~~~